 Please also include an outline of your research proposal with your application.
 Members of academic staff will advise on the length and scope of the proposal.

-If you are interested in applying for the Doctorate in Business Administration (DBA), please contact the programme’s director, Dr. Birinder Sandhawalia email@example.com.
+If you are interested in apply for the School’s professional doctorate, the Doctorate in Business Administration (DBA), please contact the programme’s director, Dr. Moira Calveley email@example.com.